MEDICAL SEMEIOTICS, VETERINARY CLINICAL METHODOLOGIES AND LABORATORY DIAGNOSTICS

 Supplement medical history.
 Direct physical examination: inspection, palpation, rectal examination.
 Functional examination: urine test chemical and physical blood tests, renal function tests.

 Examination of the integumentary system.
-Direct physical examination
+Direct physical examination: inspection, Smelling, palpation, percussion.
+Microscopic examination of material obtained by cutaneous scarification.

 Paolo Ciaramella.
 Semeiologia Clinica Veterinaria.
 Poletto Editore, 2014, Vermezzo (MI)